ArkScript-lang/Ark/README.md

 * **a functional language**: every parameter is passed by value, everything is immutable unless specified
 * **expressive**: has only 8 types to represent any data you might need, provides closures with explicit capture
 * **promoting functionalities before performances**: expressiveness often brings more productivity
-* **decent performance wise**: even if performances aren't priority #1, ArkScript has an optimizing compiler and [decent performances](https://arkscript-lang.dev/tools/benchmarks/)
+* **decent performance wise**: even if performances aren't priority #1, ArkScript has an optimising compiler and [decent performances](https://arkscript-lang.dev/tools/benchmarks/)
 * **a Lisp inspired language**: your code is data and can be easily manipulated via *macros*
 * **extensible**: supports C++ module to use it in the language, adding functionalities